-For much more detailed information on innovations in 'page travel' and other innovations, see the page Web Design.
+This is a very brief introduction.
+For more detailed information on innovations in 'page travel' as well as other innovations, see the page Web Design.

-The rail, the blue line on the left, is used on most pages of this site.
+The rail, the blue line on the left, is used on most pages of this site, although not on the Home Page.
 This is a far superior method of reaching the top of the page.
 Its consistent position on the page makes it easy to find and use.
 If there's a list of links at the top of the page to different areas lower down the page, then the reader can return to the top of the page almost instantaneously, at any time, to consult the list again.
-Most of the pages on this site make use of this method.
-One example is the detailed page Web Design.
-The list of sections at the top of the page, 'Page-home, flight-destinations,' can be easily consulted and used by clicking on the rail.
+One example from many, my page on Bullfighting.

 Large pages may take the traveller very far from home but the feeling of remoteness is removed by the fact that it's made very easy to return to home.
 In the page Poetry, if you click on any poem, you're given a flight straight back to page-home.
 This is achieved by using dual-purpose text and images.
 (Readers without an interest in poetry would find it interesting, I think, to use the page.)
 Page-home has all the facilities you need to use the page and to start on other journeys.
 It has a list of destinations or some other way of displaying the journeys which can be taken, such as an image which shows the destinations, the regions, the flight network and the rail network.
 It has an information board which gives basic information about the site.
 There may be other facilities too.